Introduction

 - Button.
 Shows the Start course button.
 Select the checkbox to show the button, then select the button to configure the Button label and Button style.

 - Pattern.
 Shows a pattern on the background of the screen if you don't add a background image.
 If you have a background image, this setting has no effect and the pattern isn't shown.
-For information about how to change the color of the background pattern, see Colors.

 Additional features on the Finish screen